sclowbird/kindleNotesToMarkdown/README.md

 ## Benefits

-- You can simply read your notes in a beautiful formatted text on your phone.
+- You can simply read your notes in a beautiful formatted text on all your devices.
 Personally I synchronize all my .md files to a cloud service from which I have easily access from all my devices.
 (For reading the files in Markdown format I can recommend apps like "Bear Notes" or "Pretext" (iOS)).
 - You can easily edit your quotes or add additional notes to your quotes.
 - Easy conversion: Export your html file from the Kindle App and convert it with a simple command and save it automatically to your favorite file destination.